CreatingNull/UOS-Interface/README.md

 The project front end is vanilla javascript, html and css.
 Frontend requirements:
-*   FontAwesome 5.14.0 - for development this should be nested in `src/uosinterface/webapp/static/lib/FontAwesome`
+*   FontAwesome 5.15.1 Web - for development this should be nested in `src/uosinterface/webapp/static/lib/FontAwesome`

 ### Code Formatting